 Where does data come into play?
 Tracking experience with insight into project history will allow you to stay ahead of opportunities for career advancement.
 It’s great to have employees interested and asking about new opportunities within the company, but it’s equally great for your company culture if those opportunities are being offered from the top down.

 By addressing your team’s experience and placing an emphasis on growth and development, employees will be more likely to engage in their organizational culture.
 This will help to change the perception of working in the construction industry, and more specifically, your company.

 This can be one of the most difficult trends to predict given the dynamic nature of construction projects and the industry as a whole.
 Too often the recruitment process is reactionary to immediate project needs.
 Construction workforce management tools that offer insight into your workforce utilization into the future will help to forecast future staffing needs.

-You should aim to identify areas in coming months, or even years, that your team is spread too thin.
+You should aim to identify areas in the coming months or even years, where your team is spread too thin.
 Identifying these areas early will give you ample time to begin the recruitment process for your required roles.
 It also provides you with enough time to potentially train candidates or current team members to take on required roles.

 Your insight into workforce utilization will also help to identify times when your company can take on more work.
 Often these gaps can lead to periodic layoffs for team members, which can often lead to employees understandably seeking work elsewhere.
 However, these gaps in productivity are also opportunities to provide new training and mentorships to high-performing individuals to keep them engaged with your organization through downtimes.